dgarnitz/vectorflow/README.md

 docker run --network=vectorflow --name postgres -e POSTGRES_PASSWORD=yourpassword -e POSTGRES_DB=vectorflow -p 5432:5432 -d postgres
 ```

+Then run the `create_database.py` script to create the tables.

 ## Docker
 You must have Docker installed locally.
 First create a `docker network` for the images to run on so the workers can communicate with the api.
 ```